-Agudath Yisrael of America, the Catholic Church, and Boy Scouts of America have been fighting fiercely against these efforts because they each know full well that for decades they’ve been responsible for the abuse of countless children, and the coverup of those crimes.
+Agudath Yisrael of America, the Catholic Church, and Boy Scouts of America have been fighting fiercely against efforts to eliminate the criminal and civil statutes of limitations for child sexual abuse, and open a one year retroactive window for civil cases that have exceeded their statute of limitation, because they each know full well that for decades they’ve been responsible for the abuse of countless children, and the coverup of those crimes.
 It should be noted that an institution is only civilly liable for abuse that happens within the institution if they were complicit in covering it up, or were alerted to abuse and failed to act appropriately.

-That means, contrary to what Agudah, the Church, and the Boy Scouts want you to believe, that if abuse happened in an institution, and the teacher was suspended or fired pending a police investigation following an immediate report to authorities, the institution is not at all liable.
+That means, contrary to what Agudath Israel of America, the Catholic Church, and Boy Scouts of America want you to believe, that if abuse happened in an institution, and the teacher was suspended or fired pending a police investigation following an immediate report to authorities, the institution is not at all liable.
 Institutions are only liable if they were complicit in covering it up.

-When Agudah, the Church, or the Boy Scouts tell you that they’re worried about going bankrupt if the Child Victims Act passes, what they’re effectively doing is acknowledging that they’re liable for so much abuse, that they’re sure that if even a fraction of victims of the victims of the abuse they covered up come forward, they’re facing the threat of bankruptcy.
+When Agudah, the Church, or the Boy Scouts tell you that they’re worried about going bankrupt if the Child Victims Act passes, what they’re effectively doing is acknowledging that they’re so sure they’yre liable for so much abuse, that if even a fraction of victims of the victims of the abuse they covered up come forward, they’re facing the threat of bankruptcy.

-They’re essentially admitting guilt, and asking us not to care anyway.
+They’re essentially admitting guilt, and asking us not to care.

 Here’s the problem: